The Fifth Estate

 Join Sally Warhaft and senior member of the Canberra press gallery, Niki Savva, for a discussion of political partnerships, party loyalty, the looming election and the state of conservative politics in Australia today.

 Niki Savva is one of the most senior correspondents in the Canberra Press Gallery.
 She was twice political correspondent on the Australian, and headed up the Canberra bureaus of both the Herald Sun and the Age.
 When family tragedy forced a career change, she became Peter Costello’s press secretary for six years and was then on John Howard’s staff for three.
-Her work has brought her into intimate contact with the major political players of the last 35 years.
-She is now a regular columnist for the Australian, and often appears on ABC TV’s The Insiders as well as on political panels on Sky.
+Her work has brought her into intimate contact with Australia's major political players for more than 35 years.
+She is a regular columnist for the Australian, and often appears on ABC TV’s Insiders.